mmenegoz/climate_HMA_course/README.md

 1. Copy the three datasets described below on your machine.

-2. Create your python environment (or use those that you got from the previous python sessions)
+2. Create your python environment (or use those that you got from the previous python sessions), and activate this environment before launching the notebook (e.g. with jupyter-lab)

 3. Launch and run the script HMA_climate_trends_CRU.ipynb